All Episodes

 And then the story gets into examples of people.

-Now we've we've done many shows on this about the opportunity that being fired, laid off or whatever presents you, if you have the uh the mental capacity to look at it that way.
+Now, we've done many shows on this about the opportunity that being fired, laid off, or whatever presents you, if you have the mental capacity to look at it that way.

 And that's all fine and dandy.

-Uh people pursuing passions they didn't have time for because they were glued or wetted to a job they didn't particularly like, but now they've been laid off and they have no choice.
+People pursuing passions they didn't have time for because they were glued or wedded to a job they didn't particularly like, but now they've been laid off and they have no choice.

 The thing that's wrong with this is that the conclusion is no matter what you choose to do, no matter how eagerly you follow your dream because you've been fired and laid off, don't worry, you're never going to be as successful as you once thought you were because our country is forever changed.